Research PortalResources for Research Groups (RRG) Competition

 Mem requested = CY* mem per core requested

-Please note that Compute Canada resources are limited and thus applications may be scaled based on supply and demand.
-Please refer to the Appendix at the end of this Guide for the RRG Evaluation Criteria.
+Please note that Compute Canada resources are limited; therefore, applications are scaled based on supply and demand.
+Please refer to the Appendix at the end of this Guide for the RRG Evaluation Criteria and scoring matrix.

-If your resource needs are less than the limits mentioned above, you should use Compute Canada’s Rapid Access Service and do not need to submit an RRG application.
+If your resource needs are less than the limits mentioned above, you should use Compute Canada’s Rapid Access Service and should not submit a RRG application.

 Submission Procedures & Deadlines

-Proposals must be submitted electronically through the CCDB no later than November 8, 2018 at 11:59 PM Eastern Standard Time.
-It is the responsibility of the applicant to ensure that the application is complete, with all additional documentation uploaded, and that there is no discrepancy between the technical justification document and the online form.
+Proposals must be submitted electronically through the CCDB no later than November 7, 2019 at 11:59 PM Eastern Standard Time.
+The applicant is responsible for ensuring that the application is complete, with all additional documentation uploaded, and that there is no discrepancy between the application document and the online form.

-Following the review process, applicants will be informed regarding the status of their applications via e-mail in Spring 2019.Apply Now
+Following the review process, applicants will be informed regarding the status of their applications via e-mail in Spring 2020.

 Applicants are encouraged to consult with the Compute Canada technical staff prior to submitting a proposal by emailing firstname.lastname@example.org.